 This pizza/Italian restaurant is upstairs in a shopping/dining complex that used to include a lovely steak restaurant ("The Falls," which unfortunately is recently closed).
-However, Matchbox is a reasonable substitute if you're in the mood for slightly upscale pizza.
-Though it's a chain restaurant (based mostly in the Washington DC area), this place's pies are surprisingly good.
+However, Brickworks Bistro is a reasonable substitute if you're in the mood for slightly upscale pizza.
 They have a well-stocked bar and service is better-than-expected (especially since the restaurant itself is HUGE and it's often quite bustling).
 It can be busy on some nights and is popular with the "family friendly" crowd.

 Out in the courtyard on the street, you'll find a fountain with a sculpture of Sonny Bono.
 That's cool.

 800 North Palm Canyon Drive, Palm Springs | +1(760)4593451 |